huggingface/transformers/docs/source/model_sharing.rst

 You can create a model repo directly from `the /new page on the website <https://huggingface.co/new>`__.

-Alternatively, you can use the ``transformers-cli``.
+Alternatively, you can use the ``huggingface-cli``.
 The next steps describe that process:

 Go to a terminal and run the following command.
-It should be in the virtual environment where you installed 🤗 Transformers, since that command :obj:`transformers-cli` comes from the library.
+It should be in the virtual environment where you installed 🤗 Transformers, since that command :obj:`huggingface-cli` comes from the library.

 .. code-block:: bash

-    transformers-cli login
+    huggingface-cli login

 Once you are logged in with your model hub credentials, you can start building your repositories.
 To create a repo:

 .. code-block:: bash

-    transformers-cli repo create your-model-name
+    huggingface-cli repo create your-model-name

 If you want to create a repo under a specific organization, you should add a `--organization` flag:

 .. code-block:: bash

-    transformers-cli repo create your-model-name --organization your-org-name
+    huggingface-cli repo create your-model-name --organization your-org-name

 This creates a repo on the model hub, which can be cloned.